 There is an important exception to this definition of Unlawful Restraint.
 Penal Code Section 20.02(d) says: “It is no offense to detain or move another under this section when it is for the purpose of effecting a lawful arrest or detaining an individual lawfully arrested.”
 So, if you had a “lawful” reason for restraining someone, then you have committed no crime.
 This exception is what allows police officers and citizens alike to make legal arrests when someone has apparently committed a crime (but be careful to rely on this as a citizen, because if you’re wrong, the punishment can be severe1).

-The range of punishment for Unlawful Restraint varies depending on the circumstances.
-In general, the offense is considered a Class A Misdemeanor.
-However, the offense is elevated to a State Jail Felony if the individual restrained is under the age of 17.
-The offense is further elevated to a Third Degree Felony if any of the following conditions2 are met:
+By default, a conviction for Unlawful Restraint is punished as a Class A misdemeanor.2 However, there are several ways that the penalty range may be enhanced under the law to the felony level.
+However, the offense is elevated to a State Jail Felony if the individual restrained is under the age of 17.3 The offense is further elevated to a Third Degree Felony if any of the following conditions are met:4

 There are two sets of conditions that, if met you would have an affirmative defense.
 If you unlawfully restrained someone under subsection (a), but the circumstances were such that either one of the sets of conditions were met, your criminal defense attorney could assert an affirmative defense.
 The state’s attorneys would then have the “burden of proof” in a trial to show that the conditions were not true.